irisdorn/automatedcomsol/README.md

 This file sets a start value for two parameters.
 A while loop sets an upper limit for one particular parameter.

-The m file automated the following tasks:
+The AutomationMinimaCount.m file automated the following tasks:

 * Setting the new parameters
 * Running the study